slavfox/Cozette/README.md

 # Installation

-**Note:** vscode doesn't support bitmap fonts.
-Until Cozette has a vectorized version, it won't work in vscode.

 [You can get Cozette over at the Releases tab](https://github.com/slavfox/Cozette/releases)!

+Cozette is distributed in two main variants: bitmap and vector.

+Bitmap fonts are, effectively, just that - bitmaps.
+They scale terribly, but look nice and sharp (and pixel-perfect) if you use them at their intended point size.
+Vector fonts scale well, but in this case, might look ugly at smaller point sizes because of antialiasing issues and the like.

+VSCode and a lot of other GUI applications don't support bitmap fonts, so you will want to use CozetteVector there.
+In applications that do support bitmap fonts, you will want to use the normal, bitmap Cozette (unless it's too small for you, in which case, CozetteVector scales better).

-If you're on Linux, the preferred format is `.otb` or `.ttf`.
+If you're on Linux, the preferred format is `.otb` (for bitmaps) or `.ttf` (for CozetteVector).
 To install the font, just throw it in your fonts directory (you probably want to follow your distro's instructions).
-On Ubuntu, if you don't want to reconsider your distro choice, you might need to
-[specifically enable bitmap fonts](https://bugs.launchpad.net/ubuntu/+source/fontconfig/+bug/1560114).
+On Ubuntu, if you don't want to reconsider your distro choice, you might need to [specifically enable bitmap fonts](https://bugs.launchpad.net/ubuntu/+source/fontconfig/+bug/1560114).

 If you're on Mac, download the `.dfont` and install it with `Font Book.app`.
+Both the bitmap `Cozette.dfont` and the vector `CozetteVector.dfont` should work.

-If you're on Windows,
+If you're on Windows, just grab `CozetteVector.ttf`.
+If you want to get the bitmap versions to work,
 [follow the instructions from here](https://wiki.archlinux.org/index.php/installation_guide).

 # Unicode support

-As of release 1.0, these are the characters included in Cozette:
+As of the current version, these are the characters included in Cozette:

 ![characters.png](./img/characters.png)